alexcorvi/tydb/README.md

 </p>

 -   It is a NoSQL database.
--   It is called _TyDB_ since it's strongly typed & written in _Typescript_.
+-   It is called **TyDB** since it's strongly typed & written in **Typescript**.
--   It is strongly typed database.
-With strong typing over the query & the update operators.
+-   Strong typing is enforced over the query & the update operators.
--   It is light weight (45KB).
--   It is very similar to MongoDB.
+-   It is very similar to MongoDB (almost identical).
 -   Written purely in Typescript.
 -   It can run in NodeJS.
 -   It can run in the browser.
+-   It is light weight (45KB).
 -   It can be embedded.
 -   It can be over-the-network.
 -   It has a built-in object mapping (ODM).